 A 75 percent nonionic surfactant should be added to the spray solution.
 Apply for full coverage and thorough weed contact in a minimum of 15 gallons of spray per acre.
 Higher spray volumes have provided more consistent weed control in North Carolina tests.
 Best control is achieved if weeds are young when treated.
 Re-treatment may be necessary for grasses and established weeds.

 Avoid spray contact with desirable vegetation.

 Nonvolatile.
 Strongly adsorbed by clay particles in the soil; little leaching expected.

 Interacts with light to produce superoxides that destroy plant cells.
 On a sunny day, treated tissues will appear water-soaked within hours.
 Necrosis follows within one or two days.
 Dead tissue usually turns black.
-WSSA Group 22; HRAC Group D. See Photosystem I, Bipyridillium Herbicides.
+WSSA Group 22.
+See Photosystem I, Bipyridillium Herbicides.